 I am a tribally enrolled Inupiaq born in Barrow Alaska (now known as Utqiagvik), and raised in Point Hope Alaska where my mother is from.
 I have two brothers, and one sister, all younger siblings.
-I am married and we get to raise our amazing daughter in Anaktuvuk Pass, Alaska where my husband is originally from.
+I am married and we are raising our amazing daughters in Anaktuvuk Pass, Alaska where my husband is originally from.
 It’s very tiny, very beautiful Native village in the remote Brooks Range.
-We live a predominantly subsistence life, which means we harvest animals and plants from the wild of the arctic for our food.
+We live a predominantly subsistence life, which means we harvest animals and plants from the wild of the arctic for a good portion of our food.
 We do as much as we can to preserve traditional Inupiaq values and knowledge this way.

 Currently I have a BA degree in Studio art from Humboldt State University in Northern California, and a couple other ‘almost’ degrees in things like Philosophy, Marine Biology, and even an almost Masters degree in Education.
-I have worked many amazing jobs and projects that tap into my creativity and have colored my worldview over the years, they include being a middle school and high school art teacher, co-producing Inupiat film documentaries, creating visual content for our school district that is culturally accurate, and even competing in speech giving all through high school and into college.
+I have worked many amazing jobs and projects that tapped into my creativity and have colored my worldview over the years, they include being a middle school and high school art teacher, co-producing an Inupiat documentary, creating visual content for our school district that is culturally accurate, metalsmithing, jewelry making, and even competing in speech giving through high school and into college.
 I am passionate about all things indigenous and creative that focuses on traditional knowledge, with reclamation of our culture being priority.
-I run a couple of businesses, one that focuses on traditional Inupiaq herbal medicine and one that is a small arctic agriculture business.
-Creating things for others to appreciate and understand our unique Native experience… and for our future People to see themselves reflected in, is my goal in everything I do.
+I run a small seasonal arctic agriculture business along with my Esty shop SalmonberryDreams.
+Creating things for others to appreciate and understand our unique Indigenous experience and to create content and items that our people can see themselves reflected in...is my goal in everything I do.

 To read more about my food growing endeavors please visit: Gardens in the Arctic.